 Now the obvious question that comes to mind is “do these so-called raters even exist?”
 Do Google/Microsoft even hires independent contractors?
 Is it some sort of a conspiracy theory?

-Let me remove that doubt off your mind.
+Let me remove that doubt from your mind.
 Watch this video and listen carefully at 1:00

-If you listened carefully at 1:00 of the above video, you will here Google CEO Sundar Pichai mention the word “rater” and how they use them to evaluate results.
+If you listened carefully at 1:00 of the above video, you will hear Google CEO Sundar Pichai mention the word “rater” and how they use them to evaluate results.

 So that should eliminate your “what if raters don’t exist?” thoughts.